Skip to main content

 Utah Code § 63G-6a-1208 (2020)

-Leases of personal property
+Leases of Personal Property

 As used in this policy, “lease” means for the District to lease or lease-purchase a procurement item from a person.
 (This does not apply to the lease of real property.)
 The District may only lease a procurement item if each of the following requirements is met: